Scope of Practice

 The bill would permit physical therapists to independently evaluate and treat disability, injury, or disease.
 PTs may also order imaging as part of their treatment plan.

-The bill drastically expands podiatrists scope of practice to allow:
+The concern: The bill drastically expands podiatrists scope of practice to allow:

 - diagnosis, treatment, and care of all structures and tissues around the foot and ankle;